feddelegrand7/ralger/cran-comments.md

 ---------------------------------------

-This is the new version of the package which includes these new functionalities:
+This is a new version of the ralger package which includes these new functionalities:

 - A new argument within each function :askRobot: which allows the user to check if he has the right to scrap a web page